-Grantees will engage in regional and statewide learning communities while working with partners to map assets, conduct an analysis of local needs and opportunities, and develop collaborative strategies to build an educator workforce that reflects local school communities.
+Grantees will engage in regional and statewide learning communities while working with partners to map assets, analyze local needs and opportunities, and develop collaborative strategies to build and sustain an educator workforce that reflects local school communities.

 Implementation grants (2024-2030)